ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ## 8. Context

-The `graphql:Context` object is used to pass meta-information among the graphql resolver functions.
+The `graphql:Context` object is used to pass meta-information among the graphql resolvers.
 It will be created per each request.

 Attributes can be stored in the `graphql:Context` object using key-value pairs.